Clinical Research Grand Rounds at the Welch Center

 Through the forum of Clinical Research Grand Rounds, the Welch Center enhances knowledge of the fields of clinical epidemiology and patient-oriented research, and provides an intellectual platform for discussions of innovative ideas and methods in different disciplines, specialties, and subspecialties represented in the Schools of Medicine, Public Health, and Nursing.

-Clinical Research Grand Rounds sessions begin with the presentation of a Research Pearl.
-The Clinical Research Pearls are five to ten minute presentations on various innovative tools (statistical, informational, biochemical, etc.) that others have used and have found helpful in their research.
+Clinical Research Grand Rounds sessions begin with a five to ten minute presentation on various innovative tools and resources.
+These presentations are known as Research Pearls and typically cover data services, library and information services, informatics, research cores, centers, etc., that others have used and have found helpful in their research.
 The presentations seek to introduce practical solutions and innovative methods to increase efficiency in research.

 A ‘Virtual’ Introduction to the ‘Hybrid’ Welch Center (and more trivia)

 The Role of Physical Activity using Accelerometry in the STURDY Trial: Vitamin D, Falls, and Frailty

 Baltimore Metropolitan Diabetes Regional Partnership: Implementing Diabetes Prevention Programs and Diabetes Self Management Training at Johns Hopkins

 What Did We Learn From the ADAPTABLE Trial?
 Aspirin Dosing: A Patient Centric Trial Assessing Benefits and Long-Term Effectiveness